astronomer/docs/astro/user-permissions.md

 | Assign Teams to or remove from Workspaces                                                                              |                      |                      |                        | ✔️                   |

 To manage a user's Workspace permissions, see [Manage Worksapce users](manage-workspace-users.md#add-a-user-to-a-workspace).

+## Deployment roles

+There are two types of Deployment roles: the default Deployment Admin role and [custom Deployment roles](customize-deployment-roles.md).

+Deployment Admin roles have the same permissions as the [Workspace Operator](#workspace-roles) role but only Deplyment-level operations in a specific Deployment.
+For example, a Deployment Admin can create a Deployment [environment variable](environment-variables.md) but, unlike a Workspace Operator, they can't create an [Astro alert](alerts.md) because alerts are configured at the Workspace level.

+A custom Deployment role is a role that your Organization has configured to have specific Deployment-level permissions.
+For a complete list of available custom Deployment role permissions, see [Deployment role reference](deployment-role-reference.md).

 ## Relationship between user roles and Team roles